Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

  ```

- - Declare a broadcast receiver in your class, it will receive the intents from the Agrident Wedge application.
+ - Declare a broadcast receiver in your class, it will receive the intents from the Agrident Wedge application:

  ``` java
  private BroadcastReceiver agridentReceiver = new BroadcastReceiver() {